 The Living History Committee continues to enjoy the privilege of interviewing and recording Johnsburg residents.
 Every interview confirms our belief that each person's story is a fascinating link to our shared history.

-New Mathew Brady historical marker to be installed in Spring 2016.
+New Mathew Brady historical marker installed in June 2016.

 Latest Living History Interviews: Dorothy Lomax at Adirondack Tri-County Nursing Home, February 5 , 2016 and Tom Buckshot Butler at Tannery Pond Community Center, May 3, 2016

 JHS school exhibit at Johnsburg Central School: Sports Teams Through the Years, March - June 2016